UllaRisager/Learn-with-Locals/_drafts/teach-your-mates-how-to-code.md

 I could also learn about new stuff on the go and give a nice overview/structure for my own knowledge.

-My own projects moved forward as we used them as example tasks, so teaching them, actually freed up time for me to work on my  own projects that had been sitting there collecting dust for so long.
+My own projects moved forward as we used them as example tasks, so teaching them, actually freed up time for me to work on my&nbsp; own projects that had been sitting there collecting dust for so long.

 I could spend a lot more time with them (virtually), so our relationships improved a lot.